petershin/liferay-learn/docs/commerce/latest/en/product-management/developer-guide/product-delivery-api-basics.md

 | `-u "test@liferay.com:learn"`                                                                                   | Basic authentication credentials                    |

 !!! note
     Basic authentication is used here for demonstration purposes.
 For production, you should authorize users via [OAuth2](https://learn.liferay.com/w/dxp/headless-delivery/using-oauth2).
 See [Using OAuth2 to Authorize Users](https://learn.liferay.com/w/dxp/headless-delivery/using-oauth2/using-oauth2-to-authorize-users) for a sample React application that utilizes OAuth2.

 ## Examine the Java Class

-The `Products_GET_ById.java` class retrieves a product from a channel by calling the product related service.
+The `Products_GET_ById.java` class retrieves a product from a channel by calling the product-related service.

 ```{literalinclude} ./product-delivery-api-basics/resources/liferay-k9b9.zip/java/Products_GET_ById.java
    :dedent: 1